xuanngo2001/mtran/readme.md

 # Goal
 * Copy huge directory and verifies files integrity.
-We are dealing with terabytes of data and hundred thousands of files.
+It implies terabytes of data and hundred thousands of files.
 * Re-copy files if integrity test failed.
 * Resilient to interruptions.
 It should pick up where it left off.